Skidamek/AutoModpack/CONTRIBUTING.md

-clone repo
+clone repo,
-edit some files
+edit some files,
 build by ./gradlew build
 :)